- What Is a Project Status Report?

 To start with, you’re going to need to just put down the basics.
 What is the project name?
 Who is the project manager?
 What is the number of resources?
 All this information is essential, if obvious, to track the paperwork.
 Don’t assume your stakeholder is familiar with all this information.
 It’s especially useful when you’re doing historical research for future projects.
 Roll it into your status report template, if you have one.

 General Status Info

-Again, you’re going to want to stamp the report with data that will distinguish it from the deluge of reports that will be streaming into the project paperwork.
+Again, you’re going to want to stamp the report with data that will distinguish it from the other project management reports.
 So, here you want to include what date the report was generated, who the author is and so on.

 Milestones are the major phases of your project.
 They’re a good way to break up the larger project into smaller, more digestible parts.
 The milestone review lets you note where you are in terms of meeting those milestones (against where you planned to be at this point) in the project’s life cycle.